 Data Sovereignty

-Data sovereignty is important for a number of reasons, including:
+Data sovereignty is essential for several reasons,

 Data protection

-Data sovereignty allows businesses to protect their data from unauthorized access or breaches.
+Data sovereignty allows businesses to protect their data

 Business continuity